Royal Mail Online Assessment Test: Application, Interview Process & Preparation Guide

 Online Aptitude Tests

 The next phase involves undertaking some online assessments.
-These are aptitude tests designed to evaluate base-level intelligence and personality to make sure you are suitable for the role.
+The Royal mail aptitude tests are designed to evaluate base-level intelligence and personality to make sure you are suitable for the role.
 Many people are eliminated from the selection process at this point so it is important to prepare yourself.

 But we have included all the possible tests below.
 You should receive these tests via email and should return them within 3 to 5 days.
 An important thing to note is that these tests can be practiced.
 And the more practice you get, the higher chance you have of passing so don’t leave it until the last minute.

 Let’s start with the personality test which evaluates your personality and how you act in various situations.
+There are no right or wrong answers on the Royal Mail personality test, which is the only test that is untimed.
 Each question is a statement related to character and personality.
 You will answer these by selecting from five options that indicate how ‘true’ each statement is.

 The options range from very true to completely untrue.
 The questions cover a bunch of different topics including behavior in the office, teamwork, and leadership.
 Although you can’t be ‘wrong’ in this test and you have no timeframe to complete it.